HL7/fhir-registry-protocols-ig/input/pagecontent/index.md

 1. [Overview:](overview.html) - Provides an overview of the challenges this effort is trying to address.
    1. [Technology Environment](technology_environment.html) - Describes the technology environment for uninitiated.
-   2. [Architecture](architecture.html) - Illustrates the Microservice Architecture
+   2. [Architecture](Architecture_and_Implementation.html) - Illustrates the conversion steps and transactions
    3. [Security Considerations](security_considerations.html) - Documents security concerns and mitigations
    4. [Use Cases](use_cases.html) - Illustrates key use cases
    5. [Actors](actors.html) - Provides an overview of technical components